The Bewitching Miss Bassey

 The Bewitching Miss Bassey is the second studio album by Welsh singer Shirley Bassey.
 Consisting of new and previously released material, this was the first album by Bassey to be issued on the 12" Long-playing record format.
 Tracks were taken from sessions recorded between 1956 and early 1959.
 All the songs were recorded in the UK with Wally Stott and his Orchestra, with production by Johnny Franz.
 The only exception was "The Wall" which was recorded in New York with Jimmy Carroll and his orchestra and produced by Mitch Miller.
 Featuring Bassey's first five hit songs, including Bassey's 1958 number one single "As I Love You" and the huge hit "Kiss Me, Honey Honey, Kiss Me".
 The album showcases the best of the early career of Shirley Bassey.

 All the songs were only recorded in mono, no stereo versions are known to exist.
 In the 1970s Philips did re-issue them in an "electronically enhanced" stereo (also known as "pseudo-stereo").
 The album was re-issued in the US on the Epic label with different artwork.

-While this album has not been issued independently on CD, it was included in its entirety on the four-CD compilation titled Five Classic Albums Plus Bonus Singles in 2012.
+The album has been issued on CD with two bonus tracks, and is included on the four-CD compilation titled Five Classic Albums Plus Bonus Singles in 2012.